rhizomedotorg/rhizomedotorg.github.io/_posts/2014-08-07-reanimating-chat-logs-with-applescript.markdown

 A subset of the output from the above:

-<pre>{% raw %}{{"dnkravitz", 6, "hi frances!"}, {"francesstark", 8, "well hello David!"}, {"dnkravitz", 30, "how’s it going?"}, {"francesstark", 9, "I’m feeling more than a little excited about much of what we discussed yesterday"}, {"dnkravitz", 17, "yeah me too"}, {"dnkravitz", 4, "we should start by telling the audience a bit about the start of this whole thing"}, {"dnkravitz", 15, "namely"}, {"dnkravitz", 6, "i had a friend who suggested that we do performance art"}, {"dnkravitz", 6, "well, what he called performance art"}, {"francesstark", 52, "hahahhaha"}}{% endraw %}</pre>
+<pre>{% raw %}{{"davidkravitz", 6, "hi frances!"}, {"francesstark", 8, "well hello David!"}, {"davidkravitz", 30, "how’s it going?"}, {"francesstark", 9, "I’m feeling more than a little excited about much of what we discussed yesterday"}, {"davidkravitz", 17, "yeah me too"}, {"davidkravitz", 4, "we should start by telling the audience a bit about the start of this whole thing"}, {"davidkravitz", 15, "namely"}, {"davidkravitz", 6, "i had a friend who suggested that we do performance art"}, {"davidkravitz", 6, "well, what he called performance art"}, {"francesstark", 52, "hahahhaha"}}{% endraw %}</pre>

 AppleScript allows OS level automation for programs that implement the interface for it (most do, which makes it very useful).[^3] To fake the conversation, two chat clients (iChat and Adium) are automated to talk to each other.
 In the following code sample, pretend I've already assigned all the output from the above into a variable called *theBigList*.